duointeractive/pial/README.rst

 ============

 * Python 2.6+
-* PIL or pgMagick or conver
+* PIL or pgMagick or convert

 Credit where it's due
 =====================